pfenninglab/cnn_pipeline/README.md

 3. Create a `wandb` account: [signup link](https://app.wandb.ai/login?signup=true)

 NOTE: `wandb` account usernames cannot be changed.
 I recommend creating a username like `<name>-cmu`, e.g. `csestili-cmu`, in case you want to have different accounts for personal use or for other future workplaces.

+During account creation, you will be asked if you want to create a team.
+You do not need to do this.

 4. Log in to `wandb` on `lane`:
 ```